cs-uob/COMS10012/exercises/part1/src/build2/c.md

 You can see a file called `INSTALL` which you can open in a text editor to find the standard instructions:

-> Briefly, the shell commands `./configure; make; make install' should configure, build, and install this package.
+> Briefly, the shell commands `./configure; make; make install` should configure, build, and install this package.

 ## Configure